hsokooti/RegNet/README.md

 ```

 #### 2.4.2 Threading
 We used `threading` in order to read patches in parallel with training the network.
-We define the `Patches` class to read in a normal way and the `PatchesThread` class to read patches with threading.
+We define the `RegNet.Patches` class to read in a normal way and the `RegNetThread.PatchesThread` class to read patches with threading.

 #### 2.4.3 Algorithm